Innov8ion-developer/pokebot/README.md

 ## Create a new skill ##

+The chatbot can now understand some basic input from the user.
 Now we need to form an answer – SKILL time!
-Let's create a new Business Skill.
-Go to the build tab, on the canvas click the 'create skill' button
+To create a new skill, go to the build tab, on the canvas click the Create skill button.
+Give the skill a meaningful name and press the CREATE SKILL button
 ![Alt text](/../screenshots/part2/Picture22.png?raw=true "")

 You should see this as result: